Samuel Nigro

 Samuel Nigro is a New York-based sculptor and endurance-performance artist.

-I work at the intersection of stone, story, memory, and motion — across sculpture, speculative fiction, ritual performance, and long-distance endurance.
+I work at the intersection of stone, story, memory, and motion; across sculpture, speculative fiction, ritual performance, and endurance.

 Video still of Samuel Nigro’s hand pressing on a granite stone during a performance-based sculpture process, exploring material interaction, movement, and public art.